AEW World's End: How to watch, start time and match card

 - No DQ match for TNT Championship: Christian Cage (c) vs. Adam Copeland

-- Sting, Darby Allin, Chris Jericho and Sammy Guevara vs. Ricky Starks, Big Bill, Kyle Fletcher and Powerhouse Hobbs
+- 8-man tag: Sting, Darby Allin, Chris Jericho and Sammy Guevara vs. Ricky Starks, Big Bill, Kyle Fletcher and Powerhouse Hobbs

+- All-Star tag: Bryan Danielson, Claudio Castagnoli, Daniel Garcia and Mark Briscoe vs. Jay White, Jay Lethal, Brody King and Rush

 - Andrade El Idolo (with CJ) vs. Miro